Neurotech-Hub/SOLAR_ControllerV3/SOLAR_ControllerV3/SHIFT.md

     *   User frames: `totalLoops` will be `5 * 2 = 10`.
 3. Send the start command: `start`.
 4.  **Frame_0 (Calibration):** The system first runs calibration phase:
-    *   Group 1 calibrates for 1000ms → finds optimal DAC
+    *   Group 1 calibrates for 100ms → finds optimal DAC using fast increment
-    *   Group 2 calibrates for 1000ms → finds optimal DAC
+    *   Group 2 calibrates for 100ms → finds optimal DAC using fast increment
-    *   Total Frame_0 time: 2 seconds
+    *   Total Frame_0 time: 400ms
 5.  **Frame_1 through Frame_5:** The master device will generate 10 trigger pulses (5 frames × 2 groups).
 Each pulse will be LOW for the programmed exposure (20ms), followed by a HIGH state for 50ms (interframe delay).
 The group activation sequence will be: `1 -> 2 -> 1 -> 2 -> 1 -> 2 -> 1 -> 2 -> 1 -> 2`.

 This allows for precise control over the number of times the entire program sequence is repeated and the timing between each step.